cpbotha/cpbotha.github.io/content/posts/2003-03-20-bowling-for-bagdad.md

   - Uncategorized

 ---
-Michael Moore, a brightly shining beacon in the American consciousness, has posted this scathing (yet justified) attack on Bush&#8217;s doings, in the form of [an earnest letter][1] on the eve of war.
+Michael Moore, a brightly shining beacon in the American consciousness, has posted this scathing (yet justified) attack on Bush’s doings, in the form of [an earnest letter][1] on the eve of war.

  [1]: http://www.michaelmoore.com/words/message/index.php?messageDate=2003-03-17